pkosiec/mongo-seeding/README.md

 Define MongoDB documents in JSON, JavaScript or even TypeScript file(s).
 Use JS library, install CLI or run Docker image to import them!

+> **Note:** Currently the docs are referring to unreleased version 3.0.0, that is coming very soon.
+If you want to see docs for previous stable version, [click here](https://github.com/pkosiec/mongo-seeding/tree/v2.2.0).

 ## Introduction

 Mongo Seeding is a flexible set of tools for importing data into MongoDB database.